How to Help Reduce the Risk of Haystack and Hull Pile Storage Fires

 Tractor pulling hay pile on a farm.

-• Maintain a minimum of 100 feet of clear space between stacks, property lines, fences, structures, roads and railroads.
+• Maintain at least 100 feet of clear space between stacks, property lines, fences, structures, roads and railroads.
+This allows for better air circulation and protects nearby structures in case of fire.

 • Steam rising from the stack.